 People are often discombobulated after an accident.
 They can be confused and even experience temporary memory loss, not knowing what happened moments before something like a car accident.
-Hopefully you or someone else involved in the accident is able to gather evidence such as photographs and video evidence detailing the circumstances and damage after an accident.
-Obviously do not put your personal safety at risk just to get pictures.
+Hopefully, you or someone else involved in the accident can gather evidence such as photographs and video evidence detailing the circumstances and damage after an accident.
+Do not put your safety at risk to get pictures.
 Ensure that all proper medical aid has been rendered and that emergency responders are on their way first.

-It is a great idea to bring your identification cards and insurance provider information in case the attorney needs to review these materials.
+It is a great idea to bring your identification cards and insurance provider information if the attorney needs to review these materials.

 Bring all pertinent medical bills so that the attorney can gather an idea of the out of pocket medical expenses you may be facing.
 These receipts and financial documents do not begin and end with just hospitals, however.
-Bring any documents that can establish lost wages, property damage, repair estimates and any other cost that can be attributed to the accident.
+Bring any documents that can establish lost wages, property damage, repair estimates, and any other cost attributed to the accident.